 - Blue Pumpkin – We came to this wonderful bakery often—to pick up pastries for breakfast on the way to the temples, to cool off with their delicious ice cream in interesting flavours like cinnamon and speculous, and for the great cakes.
 It’s easy to get a Blue Pumpkin addiction and luckily they have branches in Phnom Penh too.

-We only scratched the surface during our nine days in Siem Reap.
-You can also go shopping at the various markets and art galleries; get a massage; take a cooking class; visit the landmine museum or silk farm; go zip lining, kayaking or quad biking.
+We only scratched the surface during our nine days in the city.
+Other things to do in Siem Reap include shopping at the various markets and art galleries, getting a massage, taking a cooking class, visiting the landmine museum or silk farm, zip lining, kayaking, and quad biking.

 The quirkiest activity we heard of was the tour our friends took with Bees Unlimited.
 They not only visited bee keeping spots but also looked into how other things are made around Siem Reap including tofu, rice noodles, palm sugar, or whatever else looked interesting along the way.
 Tours are tailored to your interests and the owner Dani is vegetarian so is a good source of information about Khmer veggie food.
 Read more about this fascinating tour over at Till the Money Runs Out.